Meet The Board Members

 Bob grew up in Gloucester and graduated from Gloucester High School where he played the baritone horn in the ROTC Band.
 Continuing his interest in music, Bob played with the Gloucester and Rockport Legion Bands, the Gloucester Community Band, and the GHS ROTC Alumni Band.
 Bob graduated from Benjamin Franklin Institute of Technology and Northeastern University with Associate and BS Degrees in Electrical Engineering.

 In his early work career, Bob wrote and administrated US Department of Labor Jobs Programs for Action, Inc. in Gloucester.
 After over a decade of engineering work at Sylvania, General Electric, and United Shoe Machinery, Bob took over the family locksmith business, Whitmarsh Lock & Safe.
 He was the Chairman of the Massachusetts Locksmiths Association’s Education Program.
 Bob was an instructor at the Yankee Security Convention.
 He is a member of the Associated Locksmiths of America where he received a rating of Certified Professional Locksmith.
 Bob’s interest in Gloucester’s history and architecture led him to attend the Boston Architectural College where he received a Certification in Historic Preservation.
 He is a member of the Cape Ann Museum, Cape Ann Chamber of Commerce, City of Gloucester Downtown Development and Historical Commissions.
-The fondest memories Bob has from his years at Gloucester High School is when he practiced with the Gloucester High Band in the High School Auditorium on the same night as the Cape Ann Symphony, which had an important effect in shaping Bob’s interest in classical music.
+The fondest memories Bob has from his years at Gloucester High School are when he practiced with the Gloucester High Band in the High School Auditorium on the same night as the Cape Ann Symphony, which had an important effect in shaping Bob’s interest in classical music.